kunal15112001/RIKI-05-Beginner-Friendly/README.md

 - ⚓Star this repo to get latest updates.
 - ⚓Give your file a proper extension according to language.
 Ex. .py, .java, .js .html .txt .png etc.
 - ⚓Name your file related to your topic.
-- ⚓Make sure you have entered your github - username, aim and date in your file as a comment.
-- ⚓Make sure you have entered your name in CONTRIBUTORS.md file as mentioned (It's your responsibility) (optional).
 - ⚓You can follow ME😁 (optional).
 - ⚓Please don't Spam.